epicLeo2101/Dark-Carnival/README.md

 Special Thanks to:
  - The people in the Quake Mapping Discord server have answered various questions on such short notice.
 I'm very grateful for their help and advice.
  - Extra thanks to [dumptruck_ds](https://www.youtube.com/@dumptruckds) for helping me understand the Trenchroom engine.
 By watching his very insightful tutorials.
+***
+Here's where you can download the level: https://github.com/epicLeo2101/Dark-Carnival/releases/tag/V1.0.0
+***